EasonXiao-888/GrootVL/README.md

 ---
 ## ⚓ Tree State Space Model with Tree Scanning Algorithm
-we first revisit the selective state space model and design an input-aware topology scanning algorithm for state space modeling.
+We first revisit the selective state space model and design an input-aware topology scanning algorithm for state space modeling.
 With this superior algorithm, we develop a tree SSM and propose a novel framework called GrootVL, which consists of two sub-networks: GrootV for visual tasks and GrootL for fine-tuning a pre-trained language model.

 <p align="center">
  <img src="assets/tree_ssm.png" width="100%">